negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 The hyperparameter values were chosen independently for each of the layers.
-If we wished to tie some hyperparameters across different parts of the search space, e.g., use the same nonlinearity for all modules, we would simply have to instantiate a single hyperparamter and use it in multiple places.
+If we wished to tie some hyperparameters across different parts of the search space, e.g., use the same nonlinearity for all modules, we would simply have to instantiate a single hyperparameter and use it in multiple places.
 Adapting the first search space to reflect this change is straightforward.